-Two People Killed After Construction Scaffolding Collapse Near Disney World
+2 Killed After Construction Scaffolding Collapses Near Disney World

 After a scaffolding collapsed early Wednesday, two construction workers fell to their deaths at a site near the Disney World resort in central Florida.

 A third person had a near-miss.
-The worker "almost fell but he was able to hold onto something and several workers were able to assist him and he was not injured," Orange County Sheriff's Office spokesperson Ingrid Tejada-Monforte told reporters.
+The worker "almost fell but he was able to hold onto something and several workers were able to assist him and he was not injured," Orange County Sheriff's Office spokeswoman Ingrid Tejada-Monforte told reporters.

 The incident happened at the site of the planned JW Marriott Orlando Bonnet Creek Resort, a $282 million project with 516 rooms from Marriott International that has been under construction.
 It is surrounded by Disney resorts but is not a Disney property.